jordiestevee/lsds-2025-33-t1-p101/projects/2-sparkrdd/README.md

 - Take a look at the first two lines: `cat Eurovision3.json -n | head -n 2`.
 - **[1 mark]** How many Tweets does each line contain?

+Each of the two lines contains **one tweet**.
+The JSON data for each line corresponds to a single tweet.

 ### [L3Q1] [5 marks] Parsing JSON with Python

 - Create a file `tweet_parser.py`